sak1997/simple-pipeline/README.md

 ## Deployment Job #1 - leonBuild.yml

 Please see the leonBuild.yml file in the project main directory or below.
 Leon is an open-source personal assistant developed in NodeJS.
-This pipeline deployes in localVM  at port 1337 i.e https://<localVM>:1337
+This pipeline deployes in localVM  and can be accessed at < new droplet IP>:1337/

 Commands to run (Please run in the order here):